Place de Ville: Transportation

-Since September 14, 2019, the complex is directly linked to Lyon Station of the Confederation Line which is situated underground between the two phases of Place de Ville.
+Since September 14, 2019, the complex is directly linked to Lyon station of O-Train Line 1 which is situated underground between the two phases of Place de Ville.
 One entrance is integrated into the south façade of the Podium building, while a second entrance can be found within the underground shopping concourse.

 The complex boasts the city's largest underground parking garage with space for 974 cars.

 Future developments

-Place de Ville is now managed by Brookfield Properties.
-Plans have been filed with the City of Ottawa to replace the 4 storey 'Podium' building with a 19 floor office tower.
-A two storey link would connect tower C with this new building and include wider, brighter escalators to the underground concourse.

-Brookfield also owns a large surface parking lot taking up half a block across Kent Street from Place de Ville phase I that could see construction of over half a million square feet of office space.
-The parking lot will be partially closed during the construction of the Confederation Line to allow the builders to use the lot as a staging area and a central point from which to dig the downtown subway portion of the system.
+Place de Ville is now managed by Crown Property Management Inc. Ownership also includes a large surface parking lot taking up half a block across Kent Street from Place de Ville phase I that could see construction of over half a million square feet of development.